Charity, the Most Noble of Elk Tenants

-LITA Marin – Improves the quality of life for persons living in nursing, residential care and retirement facilities in Marin by providing volunteer visitors.
+LITA Marin – Enhancing lives and making personal connections to improve the quality of life for persons living in nursing, residential care and retirement facilities in Marin by providing volunteer visitors.

-Marin Athletic Foundation – Supports Marin Counties athletic programs by focusing on the health, safety and injury prevention of all student athletes.
+Marin Athletic Foundation - Supporting Marin County's athletic programs by focusing on health, safety and injury prevention of all student athletes.

 Marin Pregnancy Clinic – Provides free medical care and practical solutions to women with or without insurance who are pregnant.